 - Customer Relationship Management systems (CRMs) (see case study)

 - Real Estate Software for Agents to Manage Deals

 - Finance/Fintech Software for Advisors (see case study)

 - Productivity Software that has an Email Component

 Essentially, any product or service that centers around relationship management with clients or customers would want to leverage a Contextual Email API Platform.

 If sales representatives, recruiters, finance and real estate agents don’t have to switch to another app to communicate, they can be much more productive and close deals faster.

 In many cases, you’ll want to have deeper personalization in your communication with key clients, so contextual APIs are designed with this level of customization in mind.
 They’re suited to both 1-to-1 and 1-to-many email blasts where personalization is essential to close high-value deals.

 Developer-led API companies like Stripe (a payments API for online businesses) and Twilio (APIs for SMS and Video) know first-hand the pain of integrating with multiple, individual APIs and are intentional about making the experience as easy as possible for developers.

-The implementation ideology of a Contextual Email API is to help you connect to multiple systems with one integration.
-That is, to simplify your email integrations into one RESTful API, freeing up your time to build other important features.
+The implementation ideology of a contextual email API is to help you connect to multiple systems with one integration.
+That is, to simplify your email integrations into one REST API, freeing up your time to build other important features.